GenesisFR/DS1TroubleshootingGuide/README.md

 Method 1:

 1. Install [dgVoodoo2](https://www.pcgamingwiki.com/wiki/DgVoodoo_2#DirectX_1-7).
-2. Run dgVoodooCpl.exe, go to the DirectX tab, select your native resolution from the Resolution drop down list and hit OK.
+2. Run `dgVoodooCpl.exe`, go to the `DirectX` tab, select your native resolution from the `Resolution` drop-down list and hit OK.
 3. Set the game at the resolution you want the UI to be scaled to, typically 720p or lower (see [Use unsupported resolutions](#use-unsupported-resolutions)).

 Note: it won't work while in windowed mode.